yuyang16101066/anedl/README.md

 ## [ANEDL: Adaptive Negative Evidential Deep Learning for Open-Set Semi-supervised Learning (AAAI 2024)](https://arxiv.org/pdf/2303.12091.pdf)

 This is an PyTorch implementation of ANEDL.
-This implementation is based on [OpenMatch](https://github.com/VisionLearningGroup/OP_Match).
+If you have any questions, please contact me via yuyang@cse.cuhk.edu.hk